pizthewiz/symbology/README.md

 ```

 #### NOTE
 Symbols are mined from a *fixed* architecture, `armv7`, but that will be made more flexible soon.
+You might consider using [Crashlytics](https://crashlytics.com/) which is a Twitter-owned *real-time* crash reporting tool that does a very nice job symbolicating logs and just so happens to be *free* to boot.